 Thanks to Mark Whittington for automotive wisdom and other random surprises.
+Sigh.

-Thanks to Kirrily "skud" Robert for creating the DocBook version of this conent and sharing it with the world.
+Thanks to Kirrily "skud" Robert for creating the DocBook version of this content and sharing it with the world.
 If only DocBook weren't such a pain.
 (Writing LISP to make style sheets?
 Ick.)

-Thanks to Carl Hicks, Thomas St. Jacques, Buffy Boke, and Jonathan Collie for varied non-technical contributions.
+Thanks to Cynthia Manuel, Carl Hicks, Thomas St. Jacques, Jason Werner, Matt Solovay and the Collies for many various non-technical contributions.

-37.2 Projects
+39.2 Projects